jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-08.md

 creative destruction—capitalist reality.
 On reflection, it will be seen that the analogy of the practices under discussion with patents is sufficient to show this.  -->

-would be no less necessary.
-They would have to be secured by order of the central authority.